simd-lite/simd-json/README.md

 # readme (for real!)

 For taking advantage of simdjson your system needs to be SIMD compatible.
 This means to compile with native cpu support and the given features.
 Look at [The cargo config in this repsoitory](.carg/config) to get an example.

+### Other interesting things

+There are also bindings for simdjson available [here](https://github.com/SunDoge/simdjson-rust)

 # License